Step inside this detached Bath home filled with global glamour

 Whitewashed furnishings keep this attic area bright and welcoming.
 Chests of drawers double as bedside tables to ensure there’s adequate storage, despite the sloped ceilings.
 ‘Each room has its own unique look,’ say the owners.
 ‘That way we never get bored of the interiors.’

-A monochrome palette perfectly complements the black and white Ettore Sottsass vase.
+A monochrome palette works perfectly in this contemporary bathroom.
 Classic modern sanitaryware has been eschewed for a more luxurious vanity unit that is a great match for the beautifully veined marble backdrop.

 Attic bedroom